Let’s hear it for Bircher Muesli.

-And here ’tis!
 This Bircher Muesli recipe is perfect for morning sickness because all of the ingredients are mixed the night before.
-Sometimes you add ingredients in the morning, but when you’re nauseous and just need to eat something, the last thing you want to do is mix ingredients.
+Sometimes you add ingredients in the morning, but when you’re nauseous and just need to eat something, just the sound of mixing ingredients can tip you over the edge.
 I’d been making this recipe in big batches to get me through morning sickness in my first and second trimester and it was the best thing ever.
-I ate rice pudding in the mornings when I was pregnant with Finn and digestive cookies with Bennett but the Bircher Muesli is so much better.
-And it’s healthy – unlike cookies.

 So here’s my Bircher Muesli recipe.
 For people who have morning sickness.
 Or those who don’t.